 As Chicagoans, we often joke that there are two seasons: Winter and construction season.
 As comical as that may sound, that’s often how it appears to the outsider.
-With sub-zero temperatures through spans of time during winter months, the permafrost sets in making digging challenging, and cold paired with moisture complicates curing concrete and adhesives such as those used in roofing and adhesive bonding steel for an exterior addition.
-That leaves us with tractors and outdoor activity fairly dormant in the winter, and a mad-dash spring-through-fall for exterior projects.
+After one of the snowiest winters in recent history, and with sub-zero temperatures through half of February, the permafrost sets in making digging challenging, and cold paired with moisture complicates curing concrete and adhesives such as those used in roofing and adhesive bonding steel for an exterior addition.
+That leaves those of us with tractors and outdoor activity fairly dormant in the winter, and a mad-dash spring-through-fall for exterior projects such as home additions, patio installations, roofing and siding, and certainly new construction homes.

 Outdoor Living Spaces